opariffazman/restful-json-api-docker/README.md

 ## For reference only

-_All of this will be included automatically during build_:
+_All of these will be included automatically during build_:

 __Dockerfile__